barbulescualex/alexs.ca/_projects/Deep-Fried.md

 #### Adding Text & Custom Assets To Your Images

 Luckily I found an abandoned framework for this one.
-I updated it from Swift 3, fixed memory leaks (NONE OF THE DELEGATES WERE SET TO WEAK!) and extended its functionality.
+I updated it from Swift 3, fixed memory leaks and extended its functionality.
 Using Core Data I let users add in their own custom assets into the Edit controller and implemented fonts.